Chain¶

 Endpoints can mix-and-match: rail → rail, rail → template, template → rail, template → template.

 Chains are the modeling tool for "this rail's firing has downstream consequences" without forcing those downstream firings to be inside the same atomic Transfer Template.
-Use a Transfer Template when the legs MUST be one transaction; use a chain when they can be separate transactions but you want hygiene to check the second one happened.
+Use a Transfer Template when the legs MUST be one transaction; use a chain when they can be separate transactions but you still want hygiene to check the second one happened.

 Chain Orphans rolls into the L2 Flow Tracing app's L2 Exceptions sheet under